MultisampledNight/core/lib/nix/shell/README.md

 use nix '<rust>'
 ```

 Be aware of in which context you're operating when running `direnv allow`.
-Think especially twice about your host machine rather than on [elusive].
+Think especially twice about your host machine rather than on a secured VM.

-## Interaction with [elusive]

-All shells are evaluated once and put into the Nix store on the [elusive] base image, to make sure their dependencies don't have to be downloaded on actual use.

 [Rust]: https://www.rust-lang.org/
 [Python]: https://www.python.org/
 [typst]: https://typst.app/
-[elusive]: ../../system/elusive/README.md